dpwiese/flying-notes-vitepress/docs/src/ira/preflight-procedures/flight-deck-check.md

 ## Objective

-To determine the applicant exhibits satisfactory knowledge, risk management, and skills associated with conducting a preflight check on the aircraft’s instruments necessary for an IFR flight.
+To determine the applicant exhibits satisfactory knowledge, risk management, and skills associated with conducting a preflight check on the aircraft's instruments necessary for an IFR flight.

 <!--@include: ./docs/src/includes/preflight/overview.md | shift:1-->
 <!--@include: ./docs/src/includes/preflight/comm.md | shift:1-->